| Encoding: | UTF-8 |

 Description

-Panel-corrected covariance matrix estimators for models of class "prais"
+Panel-corrected covariance matrix estimators for models of class "prais".

 Usage